zzzprojects/docs/dapper-plus.net/pages/documentations/overview.md

 One day, the job I had to do was to import more than 10,000 rows into my database.
 Since Dapper already supports [inserting multiple rows in a database](https://www.learndapper.com/saving-data/insert#dapper-insert-multiple-rows), the job was already completed, right? **WRONG!** It was at this moment I discovered that Dapper has performance limitations by making one database round-trip for every entity I had to save instead of bulking them.

-Obviously, I didn’t want my end user to have to wait several seconds for these import operations, anyway who would want to wait that long?
+Obviously, I didn't want my end user to have to wait several seconds for these import operations, anyway who would want to wait that long?
 I barely had the patience myself to wait that long when I was coding this import feature.

 This is when and why I created Dapper Plus with the same goal as Dapper in my mind.
 So **What is Dapper Plus?** A library you can use with or without Dapper that makes your life easier by providing an easy-to-use API that extends your connection.
 Dapper Plus handles everything for you...
 From opening the connection, creating/executing the most optimized saving command, to outputting values to your entities.